joukos/PaperTTY/README.md

 # PaperTTY

+## Optimizations in C (2020-01-05)

+The packing algorithm has been reimplemented in C, which sped things up even more.
+It can be found in the `c-packing` branch.
+The next frontier would be speeding up the sending of data via SPI.

 ## IT8951 Optimization II *(2020-01-15)*

 The previous optimization was improved further to speed up VNC output too.
 If you try it, please leave a comment at https://github.com/joukos/PaperTTY/issues/32 (and create a new issue if there's problems).